twpayne/chezmoi/docs/REFERENCE.md

 ### `edit` [*target*...]

 Edit the source state of *target*s, which must be files or symlinks.
-If no targets are given the the source directory itself is opened with `$EDITOR`.
+If no targets are given the the source directory itself is opened.

+The editor used is the first non-empty string of the `edit.command` configuration variable, the `$VISUAL` environment variable, the `$EDITOR` environment variable.
+If none are set then chezmoi falls back to `notepad.exe` on Windows systems and `vi` on non-Windows systems.

+When the `edit.command` configuration variable is used, extra arguments can be passed to the editor with the `editor.args` configuration variable.

 #### `-a`, `--apply`